logo

 How long does diarrhoea usually last in babies?

 In most cases, diarrhoea in babies should clear in 1–2 days, although if the cause is underlying infections such as viruses (such as rotavirus) or bacteria, it can last 5–7 days.
-However, you should see your doctor if the diarrhoea continues for longer than a week—or if it's severe enough to be causing dehydration, accompanied by a high fever, or having blood in the stool.
+However, you should see your doctor if the diarrhoea continues for longer than a week—or if it's severe enough to cause dehydration, accompanied by a high fever, or having blood in the stool.

 Can I do anything at home to help with my baby’s diarrhoea?